-This allows you to bind a local port to an existing port on a remote server to make it public:
+This allows you to bind a local port to a port on a remote server to make it public:

 ssh -N -R <localport>:localhost:<remoteport> <user@remotehost>

 This lets you bind a port on your server to a local one:

 -N flag is useful for tunnelling as it won't execute a remote command.